hphelion/documentation/moonshot/manage.backup-process.md

 The VZdump utility is a useful tool for performing backup/restore operations on virtual machines hosted on KVM hypervisors.

-As a pre-requisite, you need to determine the IDs of the virtual machines of the HP Cloud OS for Moonshot Management host.
+As a pre-requisite, you need to determine the IDs of the virtual machines of the HP Helion Cloud OS for Moonshot Management host.
 You can do this with the `virsh list-all` command:

     root@blrcdl11:~# virsh list